landakram/kiwi/Kiwi/working_with_pages.md

 ## The home page

-The [[Home]] page (the one you just came from) is your jumping-off point.
-You can always get back home by tapping the title of the page you're on and then tapping the cool "house" icon.
+The [[Home]] page (the one you just came from) is your jumping-off point. **You can always get back home by tapping the title of the page you're on and then tapping the cool "house" icon**.
 This is the only page you can't delete from the app (but pressing the "Trash" icon while editing will clear it completely).
+Feel free to make it your own.

 ## Editing pages

-To edit a page, tap the "Edit" button in the top left.
+To edit a page, **tap the "Edit" button in the top left**.

 Try doing that now and typing something after this sentence.
 Then, press the checkmark to save.